NekoMaru76/competition/README.md

 ```
 (You aren't supposed to put `<Function Code>`.
 The code submitted should be a function)

-Example:
+Example:<br />
 Problem Description: Given an argument, the first argument is a number.
-Function will return the result of the sum of the argument and `1`.
+Function will return the result of the sum of the argument and `1`.<br />
-Command:
+Command: <br />
 ```
 @battle submit ```js
 f(n => n+1)